Cal Raleigh Player Props: Mariners vs. Diamondbacks

-Cal Raleigh -- with a slugging percentage of .667 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners versus the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on July 29 at 8:10 PM ET.
+On Sunday, Cal Raleigh (.657 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
+First pitch is at 4:10 PM ET.

-He racked up two extra-base hits in his previous appearance (2-for-5 with two doubles and two RBI) against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-4) against the Diamondbacks.

 Cal Raleigh Game Info & Props vs. the Diamondbacks